nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 `nonce` Current transaction count.

-`type` The type of address, 87 stands for normal address and 88 stands for contract address
+`type` The type of address, 87 stands for normal address and 88 stands for contract address.

-`height` Current height of blockchain
+`height` Current height of blockchain.

-`pending` pending transactions of address in Tx pool
+`pending` pending transactions of address in Tx pool.

 ###### HTTP Example